nervosnetwork/docs/docs/tutorials/step1.md

 ---
 id: step1
 title: 1.
-How to get started and install SDK
+Installing the Nervos CKB SDK
 ---

 The SDK is provided to aid in the development of generator code by providing useful APIs.
 The mruby system cell is provided to enable us to deploy ruby scripts to cells and also exposes select APIs that allow us to do things like view all of the data in the transaction has triggered the script execution in the first place.

 # 1.1 Download the SDK

 In order to begin working with the SDK we need to clone it from the master branch:

 ```git clone --recursive https://github.com/nervosnetwork/ckb-sdk-ruby
 ```

 # 1.2 Installing Dependencies

 	The following dependencies are required to be able to run and execute the SDK
 * bitcoin-secp256k1 gem
 * rbnacl gem